UKHomeOffice/application-container-platform/docs/developer-docs/dev-setup.md

 ## Acquire a Kubernetes token

 To complete the ACP induction, you require an access token for ACP Kubernetes clusters.
-On [ACP Support][acp_support], raise a request for ACP Induction access.
-If you cannot access the Portal, ask one of your team members with access to raise a request to add you to the service desk first.
+Ask a colleague to add you to your team on Jira Service Desk using this [ticket][jsd_add_colleague].
+After that is complete, raise a request for ACP Induction access on [ACP Support][acp_support].

 A member of the ACP Support team will receive and review your request.
 ACP Support emails notifications of request updates; you can also sign in to ACP Support to view updates.
 If you have an AD-only email account (a digital account without a mailbox), you can request to receive the notifications at an alternative email address [here][email_update].